-As at December 31, 2023, the Company had 1,000 (2022 - 1,000) of Bahamas Government Registered Stock with maturity dates ranging from March 28, 2026 and 2027 (2022 - March 28, 2026 and 2027) in a trust to meet requirements of the Insurance Act 2005 (Bahamas), and as such this amount is not available for general corporate use.
+As at December 31, 2024, the Company had \$1,648 (2023 - \$1,499) of Bahamas Government Registered Stock with maturity dates ranging from May 2025 and April 2039 (2023 - March 28, 2026 and 2027) in a trust to meet requirements of the Insurance Act 2005 (Bahamas), and as such this amount is not available for general corporate use.

-Included in accrued interest in the statement of financial position is accrued interest totaling \$275 (2022 - \$235) on financial assets at FVTOCI.
+Included in accounts receivable and accrued interest in the balance sheet is accrued interest totaling \$280 (2023 - \$275) on financial assets at FVTOCI.

 The Bahamas Government Registered Stock are traded on the Bahamas International Securities Exchange - a securities market in The Commonwealth of The Bahamas.
-As a result of active trading on this market, the Company recorded an unrealised gain/(loss) of \$182 (2022-\$(15)) through Other Comprehensive Income.
+As a result of active trading on this market, the Company recorded an unrealised gain of \$10 (2023-\$182) through Other Comprehensive Income.

-Included in net investment income in the Statement of Comprehensive Income is an impairment credit/ (charge) of \$92 (2022 - \$(74)) related to the movement in allowance for expected credit losses on Bahamas Government Registered Stock.
+Included in net investment income in the Statement of Comprehensive Income is an impairment (charge)/credit of \$(73) (2023 - \$92) related to the movement in allowance for expected credit losses on Bahamas Government Registered Stock.